minkaotic/front-end-notes/React-Notes.md

 ## React Context API
 ### :paw_prints: Background: Prop drilling
-In the typical React data flow, components communicate with each other via [props](#paw_prints-props).
+In the [typical React data flow](#paw_prints-unidirectional-data-flow), components communicate with each other via [props](#paw_prints-props).
 A parent passes props down to child components.
 Sometimes the intermediary components get props passed to them *with the sole purpose of passing that data down one (or several) more levels*.
 This cascade of props is often referred to as ["prop drilling"](https://kentcdodds.com/blog/prop-drilling).

 :point_right: **The React [Context API](https://reactjs.org/docs/context.html) provides a way to pass data to components without having to pass props manually at every single level.**

 > Prior to Context being a stable feature in React, developers would use state management libraries like [MobX](https://mobx.js.org/README.html) and [Redux](https://redux.js.org/) instead.

 </br>

-### :paw_prints: Application state vs. Component state
-**1. Application State** (global) - Main state; data that is available to the entire application (Flux or a flux-like library like Redux, use what they call "stores" to hold application state.
-That means any component, anywhere in the app can access it so long as they hook into it.)

-**2. Component State** (local) - State that is specific to a component and not shared outside of that component.
-As such, it can only be updated within that component and passed down to its children via props.